choldgraf/textbook-jekyll/README.md

 * `textbook/` contain notebooks converted to markdown
 * `scripts/` contains scripts to generate the textbook from the Jupyter notebooks
 * `assets/css` contains CSS for the textbook and website
+* `environment.yml` contains the environment needed to build the textbook